tnsoftbear/flutter_currency_calculator/README.md

 **Domain layer** operates only in bounds of its own space.
 It is pure functional core with business logic, entities and data models.

+### Shared code

+Features can call widgets located in the `/lib/front` namespace, where we define common widgets, the application entry point and general configuration of UI appearance.
+Application bootstrapping logic is in the `/lib/front/app/boot/` folder.

 ## Features